 About me

-- Do you feel anxious or low?
+- Are you feeling anxious or low?

 - Are you feeling stuck in certain patterns of behaviour or relationships?